How Much Is Pet Insurance in Delaware?

 Dog$54$644

-*These accident-only coverage rates (which cover injuries but not illnesses) apply to policies with 80% reimbursement, a $5,000 annual limit and a $500 deductible for a Ragdoll (7-year-old cat) and a Labrador Retriever (6-year-old dog).
-Although we included most pet insurance providers, some don't have these offerings, which we excluded for consistency.
+*These accident-only coverage rates apply to policies with 80% reimbursement, a $5,000 annual limit and a $500 deductible for a Ragdoll (7-year-old cat) and a Labrador Retriever (6-year-old dog).
+Accident-only coverage pays for injuries but not illnesses.
+We excluded providers that don't offer these specific policy parameters for consistency.

 Compare Pet Insurance Rates